 6. Janmashtami

-Janmashtami marks the birth of Lord Krishna, who is considered to be the eight avatar of Lord Vishnu.
+Janmashtami marks the birth of Lord Krishna, who is considered to be the eighth avatar of Lord Vishnu.
 Celebrated across the country with much pomp and splendor, it tops the list of Hindu festivals.
-On this day, devotees worship Lord Krishna at their homes and in temples, and offer a variety of delicacies to please the deity.
+On this day, devotees worship Lord Krishna at their homes and in temples and offer a variety of delicacies to please the deity.
 Mathura and Vrindavan, the two historical places in India related to Krishna’s birth and childhood, witness lavish celebrations marked with hymns and dances.
 On this occasion, little children often dress up as Lord Krishna.
-Another important attraction of the festival is dioramas, narrating the story of the night of the virgin birth, complete with miniature mountains, a river signifying the Yamuna, and prison of Kansa where Devki was imprisoned.
+Another important attraction of the festival is the dioramas, narrating the story of the night of the virgin birth, complete with miniature mountains, a river signifying the Yamuna, and the prison of Kansa where Devki was imprisoned.
+It is a hugely celebrated religious festival in India.
 In Mumbai, people form gigantic human pyramids, several storeys high, and try to break an earthen pot filled with yogurt hanging above in an event known as Dahi Handi.

 Do you know that Mathura, believed to be the birthplace of Lord Krishna, is also a tourist place in the country?
 Check out the major attractions in Mathura.